amitxv/PC-Tuning/docs/post-install.md

 - See [media/oobe-windows10+-example.mp4](https://raw.githubusercontent.com/amitxv/PC-Tuning/main/media/oobe-windows10+-example.mp4)

-## Disable Tamper Protection (Windows 10 1909+)

-Disable Tamper protection through Windows Defender then restart your PC.
-This step is a prerequisite of the [Merge the Registry Files](#merge-the-registry-files) step to circumvent permission errors.

 ## Unrestricted PowerShell Execution Policy

 This is required to execute the scripts within the repository.
 Open PowerShell as administrator and enter the command below.